CSIS-iLab/southbound/src/content/homepage.md

           In 2018, Taiwan and Indonesia signed an MOU that opened the possibility of creating special economic zones and cooperating on infrastructure development.

-        * <strong>Negotiations and Dialogue:</strong> Promote multilevel and all-encompassing negotiations and dialogue with partner countries.
-Open dialogue and negotiations with China.
+        * <strong>Negotiations and Dialogue:</strong>Promote multilevel and all-encompassing negotiations and dialogues with partner countries, and other countries across the Indo-Pacific.

         * <strong>Strategic Alliances:</strong> Build a comprehensive foreign aid mechanism and encourage Taiwan businesses to participate in overseas development projects.
 Strengthen official and nonofficial cooperation between Taiwan and foreign partners.

           <button className="detail__trigger" aria-expanded="false" aria-label="Show More"><i className="icon-more"></i></button>

-          Taiwan has established a $3.5 billion fund to assist partner countries with development projects.
+          Taiwan has established a US$3.5 billion fund to assist partner countries with development projects.

         * <strong>Overseas Network:</strong> Connect with overseas ethnic Chinese and overseas Taiwan business networks and strengthen their links with corporations in Taiwan.
       chart: "5.5"